Thryptomene parviflora: Description

 Thryptomene parviflora is a shrub that typically grows to a height of 0.3–2.1 m.
 Its leaves are decussate, more or less overlapping, linear to egg-shaped with the narrower end towards the base, 1.5–7 mm long and about 1 mm wide.
 The flowers are arranged singly in leaf axils, forming a raceme near the ends of branchlets on a peduncle about 0.4 mm long.
 The sepals and petals are similar to each other, about 0.7 mm long and 1.3 mm wide.
 There are usually five stamens and the style is about 0.8 mm long and about level with the anthers that curve towards it.

 Taxonomy

 This thryptomene was first formally described in 1867 by George Bentham who gave it the name Thryptomene oligandra var. parviflora in Flora Australiensis from an unpublished description by Ferdinand von Mueller.
 The type specimens were collected by Mueller from near the Gilbert River.
 In 1928, Karel Domin raised the variety to species status as Thryptomene parviflora.
-The specific epithet (parviflora) means "small-leaved".
+The specific epithet (parviflora) means "small-flowered".